Benefit from attractive direct connections from various Swiss stations for your train journey to Frankfurt.

 Limited offer on the selected train in 2nd class.
 Valid for a single journey for one person.
 Advance sales up to 180 days before the journey.
-Tickets are available on SBB.ch, at the ticket counter or from the SBB Contact Center on 0848 44 66 88 (CHF 0.08/min., every day 24 hours a day).
+Tickets are available on SBB.ch, in the SBB Mobile App, at the ticket counter or from the SBB Contact Center on 0848 44 66 88 (CHF 0.08/min., every day 24 hours a day).
 Prices and exchange rates subject to modifications.
 The further provisions on advance booking apply.

 Details.